Jonas-Finkler/rings/README.md

 # Rings
+## Introduction
 This is a little Python script to find rings in atomistic structures.

 It is using the ring definition according to [Guttman, L. (1990).
 Ring structure of the crystalline and amorphous forms of silicon dioxide.
 Journal of Non-Crystalline Solids, 116(2), 145-147](https://doi.org/10.1016/0022-3093(90)90686-G).
+This means that rings are defined as the shortest path between two bonded atoms, excluding the direct bond.

+## How to use
 The function should be straight forward to use and takes the following parameters:

 - `ats`: ASE atoms object for which rings should be found.